 For more information, go to www.mercy.com.

-Southwoods Health also has its own COVID-19 outreach vaccination program, receiving 200 doses of the vaccine.
+Southwoods Health also has its own COVID-19 outreach vaccination program.
 Appointments are also required for that program.

 To schedule an appointment there, call 330-965-5099.
 Additional information will be provided to people who receive appointments.

 Giant Eagle Pharmacy says it will begin scheduling qualified residents as early as Wednesday, Jan.
 20. People are encouraged to set appointments on Giant Eagle’s online portal.